How to negotiate a compensation package

 The initial interview is a time for employers to find out as much as possible about you, and you should likewise use that time to find out as much as you can about the corporate culture and working conditions before you commit to working there.

-"Most people, not just job seekers, but currently employed people don't have a good understanding of how valuable their benefits are," says Julie Stich, a senior information and research specialist with The International Foundation of Employee Benefit Plans in Brookfield, Wis.
+"Most people, not just job seekers, but currently employed people, don't have a good understanding of how valuable their benefits are," says Julie Stich, the director of research at The International Foundation of Employee Benefit Plans in Brookfield, Wisconsin.